AI software vendor Luxonis appoints Leader as first Australian distributor

-Adelaide-headquartered Leader has become the first Australian distributor to sign an agreement with spatial artificial intelligence and computer vision platforms vendor Luxonis.
+Leader has become the first Australian distributor to sign an agreement with spatial artificial intelligence and computer vision platforms vendor Luxonis.

 Leader said the agreement covers the US-based company’s depth vision cameras with on‑chip machine learning to Australian channel partners.